ayotnomis/LACAttack/README.md

                                                  gcc -c attack.c $(cflags)
 3. Add #include "attack.h" to main.c

+You can modify the level of security in lac_param.h.
+Don't use the constant bch implementation.

 To launch our attack, you need to use the function recover_s() that:
   1. Generate private and public keys using LAC key generation function
   2. Recover the secret key